 Empowering Community Health Workers (CHWs) to accelerate progress towards Universal Health Coverage

 HIFA collaborated with Health Systems Global (CHW Thematic Working Group) and other key organisations (icddr,b, Frontline Health Project) on a series of three major HIFA thematic discussions on CHWs, supported by WHO.
 These discussions promoted the dissemination and uptake of the WHO Guideline on health policy and system support to optimize community health worker programmes (CHW Guideline), launched in October 2018.
 Over the subsequent 18 months HIFA encourages dissemination on HIFA of all new research, reports, news, events and services relevant to CHWs, to maintain discussion throughout the period.

 The first thematic discussion took place in June and July 2019 and focused on selection, training and certification of CHWs (long edit of discussion).
-Our second thematic discussion will take place in September/October 2019 and will look at other recommendations in the CHW Guideline.
+Our second thematic discussion was in September/October 2019.

 - Q1.
 What are your thoughts on the Guideline?
 What questions do you have about it?